-Anyway, the point I’m trying to make here is that this sticky weather has left me wanting a cold treat on some evenings.
-You know, to help me cool off … or something.
 I don’t like to make many treats and baked goods, and generally turn to berries with melted coconut butter when I want something sweet.
 Sticking to my same fruit and coconut route, I used some frozen peaches (from a friend’s peach tree that I cut and froze myself) and blended them with coconut milk, coconut butter and vanilla to make a cold and slightly sweet indulgence.
-It took all but 5 minutes, hence the name 5-minute peach ice cream.
-It’s so easy and delicious, and can be made with pretty much any frozen fruit.
-Second to the peach, blueberry is my favorite (we do have a freezer full of them, after all).
+It’s super easy and delicious, and can be made with pretty much any frozen fruit.
+Second to the peach, blueberry is my favorite.
 You can even blend different frozen fruits together to create other flavor varieties as well.
 There’s many options!

 5-Minute Peach Ice Cream

 - 1/3 – 1/2 cup full-fat coconut milk (I like this brand and this brand)